A Study on Transformer Configuration and Training Objective: Introduction

+\textbf{TL;DR for Practitioners} In this paper, the most important thing we want to highlight is, not to underestimate the training objective before tuning model configuration.
+Usually, for a fair comparison, we simply adopt the previous configurations.
+However, sometimes, one training objective may look decent if it wins the ``configuration lottery''\footnote{The previous used configuration matches well with the new training objective.}.
+However, for a different objective, the effectiveness would be underestimated without a configuration sweep.
+We may then miss a good training objective for the community.
+Therefore, to know about the potential of each novel training objective design, we strongly suggest practitioners analyze the inductive bias and customize configurations.
+Our paper shows one example of such analysis on MAE.

 The following sections are organized based on the analysis process of this work.
-In Section~\ref{Over-smoothing in Masked Autoencoder}, we briefly review the over-smoothing problem in transformer and show the strength of masked autoencoder in handling this issue theoretically and experimentally.
-We then conduct experiments to investigate scaling masked autoencoder along depth in Section~\ref{Bamboo}.
-Based on the consist sweet depth across scales, we suggest the Bamboo idea, using narrower and deeper configurations in masked autoencoder training.
-Then, we adapt the new configurations to larger scale, and conduct evaluations across different areas, vision tasks in Section~\ref{Evaluation Vision} and NLP tasks in Section~\ref{Evaluation Language}.
-Finally, we discuss the difference between this work and existing ones in Section~\ref{Discussion}.
+In Section~\ref{over-smoothing in Masked Autoencoder}, we briefly review the over-smoothing problem in transformer and show the strength of masked autoencoder in handling this issue.
+We then conduct experiments to investigate scaling masked autoencoder along the depth in Section~\ref{Bamboo}.
+Based on the consistent sweet depth across scales, we suggest the Bamboo idea, using narrower and deeper configurations in masked autoencoder training.
+Then, we adapt the new configurations to a larger scale, and conduct evaluations across different areas, vision tasks in Section~\ref{Evaluation Vision} and NLP tasks in Section~\ref{Evaluation Language}.
+Finally, we discuss the difference between this work and the related work in Section~\ref{Discussion}.